 I spent the season telling myself it was the warm winter.
 We never have such beautiful winters (we even had firewood left over last spring) and I was certain that’s all it was.
 And while that may have been part of the problem, I am increasingly convinced that intensive spacing made a contribution to our problems.
 And I could kick myself for not listening to my gardening instincts!

-So while, yes, it is possible to space your garden plants closer together and maybe eek out a greater yield from the land, the question is, “Should you?”
+So yes, it is possible to space your plants closer together and eek out a greater yield from the land.
+The question is, “Should you?”
 As homesteaders and land stewards these are questions we should be considering.

 Besides the obvious disease and pest pressure you might face, why is it so important to make sure that your plants have enough nutrition from the soil to meet their needs?
 Because a nutritious soil feeds a nutritious plant, which makes the healthiest vegetables possible, that you, in turn, feed to your family’s bodies, making you all the healthiest you can be.
 It’s not just good enough to eat an organic apple.
 If it is depleted of nutrition, the calories are just as empty as an organic candy bar.
 That’s one reason why freshest is best..est.
 (Flavor is another.)
 But even fresh isn’t good enough if the unhealthy plant is producing unhealthy produce.

-So if you been thinking about growing your next garden intensively, here are my suggestions so that you can still get the most nutritionally dense produce possible.
+So if you been thinking about growing your next garden intensively, here are my best garden tips so that you can still get the most nutritionally dense produce possible.

 Is this a new garden plot?
 Or has it been used year after year after year to produce crops in the past?
 Do you already have a thick layer of beautiful top soil?
 If so, lucky you.
 If the earth is rich and has not been exhausted, you may consider growing intensively, replacing the nutrients that the plants remove each year.
 When we moved here, the land had already been used for growing crops for over a decade.
 We’ve been managing and amending the plots to make sure that each area has now had a rest in the last 3 years.
 Changing our model this year was foolish and though I appreciated the raised beds and efficiency of the rows more than I thought I would, I won’t be growing intensively going forward on our site until we see more improvements.